singhkpratham/geocompr/05-geometry-operations.md

 ### Affine transformations

+\index{vector!affine transformation}
 Affine transformation is any transformation that preserves lines and parallelism.
 <!-- The midpoint of a line segment remains a midpoint and all points lying on a line initially still lie on a line after an affine transformation. -->
 However, angles or length are not necessarily preserved.
 Affine transformations include, among others, shifting (translation), scaling and rotation.
 <!-- translation, scaling, homothety, similarity transformation, reflection, rotation, shear mapping -->
 Additionally, it is possible to use any combination of these.
 Affine transformations are an essential part of geocomputation.
 For example, shifting is needed for labels placement, scaling is used in non-contiguous area cartograms (see Section \@ref(other-mapping-packages)), and many affine transformations are applied when reprojecting or improving the geometry that was created based on a distorted or wrongly projected map.
 The **sf** package implements affine transformation for objects of classes `sfg` and `sfc`.